hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 GTK timer is faster than Windows' 16ms.

 [16:14:29](#JZkCfZX6a0ErwW_Rb8ASs4C3ZKU0cSo7jd1-t16DLys) <hiiamboris (NOT THIS ONE)>:
-Surprisingly, even in WSL2 running on top of that Windows Ì†ΩÌ∏É
+Surprisingly, even in WSL2 running on top of that Windows üòÉ

 [16:21:47](#QxQri-k8CDnJ95b1GdTacv8Aft8OXH9pbec828ODXFU) <planetsizecpu (Jose Luis)>:
-Yes, is a known issue, the timers must be slowed on Linux and maybe on MacOS, I know the way and it is some code on the game to do that, but I must be able to test on that OSs before touching anything Ì†ΩÌπÑ
+Yes, is a known issue, the timers must be slowed on Linux and maybe on MacOS, I know the way and it is some code on the game to do that, but I must be able to test on that OSs before touching anything üôÑ

 [16:23:54](#9peW1I7cSoTub8K2ZrH7ZZ9bssnSm3pJeYl62nC_O4A) <planetsizecpu (Jose Luis)>: